michaelyatco/choredoor/ChoreDoorMaster.md

 <img id="id-name" src="URL">
 ```

-Task: Connecting this `id` to the __CSS__ will allow you to adjust the closed door's properities - including changing the cursor when you hover over it!
+Task: Connecting this `id` to the __CSS__ will allow you to adjust the closed door's properities - including changing the cursor when you hover over it.

 Navigate to the __style.css__ starting code and create an CSS ID selector for the `#door1`.
 Inside this selector, assign the `cursor` property a value of `pointer`.